Amar Kanwar: Key works

-His key works have been A Season Outside, a reflective essay on violence; A Night of Prophecy on the poetry of resistance; the multiple projection installations The Lightning Testimonies about sexual violence in public conflicts; and The Torn First Pages on the Burmese democracy movement.
-Kanwar's recent work, The Sovereign Forest (2012 – ongoing) is a profound interrogation of the politics of violence and justice.
-Initiating a creative response to our understanding of crime, human rights, and ecology, it engages viewers in manifold ways of seeing and comprehending as it presents a set of propositions that investigates the notion of "poetry as evidence"; and Such a Morning, a modern parable about two people’s quiet engagement with truth.
+His key works include A Season Outside, an essay film on violence; A Night of Prophecy, which focuses on the poetry of resistance; the multi-projection installation The Lightning Testimonies, which addresses sexual violence in public conflicts; and The Torn First Pages, concerning the Burmese democracy movement.
+Kanwar's recent work, The Sovereign Forest (2012 – ongoing), examines the politics of violence and justice, our understanding of crime, human rights, and ecology.
+It engages viewers in manifold ways of seeing and comprehending as it presents a set of propositions that investigates the notion of "poetry as evidence"; and Such a Morning, a modern parable about two people’s quiet engagement with truth.

 In 2018, Kanwar was part of the selection committee that nominated Ruangrupa as artistic director of Documenta fifteen.

 The Sovereign Forest

 Kanwar addresses the overtaking and destruction of indigenous land in his most extensive mixed media installation "The Sovereign Forest," including films, projections on handmade books, seeds, and photographs.
 He tells the story from the perspective of farmers, fishermen, citizens, and victims of violence: what did they lose with the land during the industrial and governmental overtaking of Odisha, India?
 In one section of his installation, he arranges 272 varieties of indigenous rice seeds, collected and preserved by a local farmer of Odisha.
 Kanwar acknowledges that the agriculture on the land was not used just for survival, but that the seeds had different personalities, flavors, meanings to the farmers and people who lived there.
 He writes: "Farmers have always named their seeds.
 They have people names.
 Often of loved ones.
 Like children."
 Kanwar highlights the landscape of Odisha just before it began to be erased, showing the beauty and value of what was unjustly taken away.

+The Sovereign Forest caption ends with the question he asks himself and his audience: Can an artist intervene in this scenario?
+And if so, how and where?
+Can new temporary cultural institutions and processes be created to respond to this situation?
+How to understand the crime?
+Is legally permissible evidence adequate to understand the extent and nature of a crime?
+Can ‘poetry’ be presented as ‘evidence’ in a criminal or political trial?